Abraham Lincoln and slavery: Views on African Americans

 When Lincoln arrived at the White House, for the first time in his life he lived within a large community of free African Americans employed there.
 Many had previously been enslaved or were descendants of slaves, and their success as free people may have influenced Lincoln's own thinking.
-Lincoln is said to have showed these employees "a peculiar care and solicitude," and it was, perhaps surprisingly, noted that Lincoln treated them "like people".
+Lincoln is said to have shown these employees "a peculiar care and solicitude," and it was noted, perhaps surprisingly, that Lincoln treated them "like people".
 "He 'sympathized with us colored folks,' one former servant said, 'and we loved him.'"
-White House Usher, William Slade, who became an "intimate friend," was often the first person Lincoln asked to review parts of his writings and speeches, including likely, drafts of the Emancipation Proclamation.
+White House usher William Slade, who became an "intimate friend," was often the first person Lincoln asked to review parts of his writings and speeches, likely including drafts of the Emancipation Proclamation.